 As a war between humankind and monstrous sea creatures wages on, a former pilot and a trainee are paired up to drive a seemingly obsolete special weapon in a desperate effort to save the world from the apocalypse.

-Caesar uses a bundle of sticks to explain to Maurice how an ape alone is weak but apes together are strong.
+Caesar uses a bundle of sticks to explain to Maurice (Karin Konoval) how an ape alone is weak, but apes together are strong.
 The bundle of sticks, or fasces, was a symbol of authority in ancient Rome, the origin of Caesar's name.
-Caesar's charisma is also reminiscent of Benito Mussolini, who adopted the fasces as the symbol of his Italian Fascist party.
-The fasces or bundle of sticks concept is also used in several symbols in the architecture of the American White House and Captiol and is the subject of the Aesop fable "The Bundle of Sticks" about a father demonstrating to his sons how they should work together.
+Caesar's charisma is also reminiscent of Benito Mussolini, who adopted the fasces as the symbol of his Italian Fascist Party.
+The fasces, or bundle of sticks, concept is also used in several symbols in the architecture of the U.S. White House and Capitol, and is the subject of the Aesop fable "The Bundle of Sticks", about a father demonstrating to his sons how they should work together.
 See more »

 [administering chimp intelligence test]

 Okay, okay.
 Here you go.
 And let's go again.

 Yeah, this is number nine.
 Bright Eyes, we call her.
 Are you watching this?
 This is unbelievable.

 How many moves was that?

 [...]
 See more »

 The end credits appear over a map, showing the virus spreading around the world.
 See more »

 Rise of the Planet of the Apes is a thought provoking and emotionally driven thrill ride!